APConduct/lua/BUILD.md

-# Building Lua Satell
+# Building Satell

-This document describes how to build Lua Satell from source using CMake.
+This document describes how to build Satell from source using CMake.

 ## Prerequisites